 Orange Goblin was playing Desertfest New York in May 2022.
 The band was to play several USA shows around the festival.
 The band was booked for England’s Dominion Festival, which was scheduled to take place between May 5 and 7th 2023, but that was called off due to less than 5% of available tickets being pre-sold.

 The band has stated that it desired a name with a ‘colour’ in the monicker in order to be in the company of Black Sabbath, Blue Cheer and Pink Floyd.
+Strangely, that was not the act’s first name.
 The band has stated they formed the band as they were all sitting around on the dole and doing nothing.
 Ravens Creed is inspired by Venom.
 The band made a tradition of playing Christmas shows.

 ORANGE GOBLIN - THE BIG BLACK - RISE ABOVE

 It is entertaining how many 'space' references these Rise Above bands can use.
 Not only it has become a motif with Orange Goblin, but look elsewhere and check Sheavy's album title.
 Influenced by the sound of bands like Kyuss, Trouble, Mountain and Sabbath of course the goblins have released a cool album full of doom which nonetheless throws caution to the wind to rock out by speeding up and incorporating a little more than standard into the fault.
 Aided by truly Pink Floydish titles like Scorpionica, The Big Black and Cozmo Bozo (ha??), the band once called Our Haunted Kingdom has released a cool doom metal CD well worth your time and...space.
 Incidentally do stick around until the very end to hear some strange little recordings. - Ali "The Metallian"